Abi Orfila -Vocals, backing vocals, piano, percussion.

 Dave Cash, BBC Radio Kent

 They first performed together as a band in mid 2012 when they supported BBC Radio 2 playlist singer/songwriter Ben Montague.
-Originally intended to be a one off show, their set of originals and covers was warmly received and the band decided to continue playing shows together.
+Originally intended to be a one off show, their set of originals and covers was well received and the band decided to continue playing shows together.
 Later in the year they supported UK rock band Dodgy, Canadian folk artist Andrew James O’Brien and Irish folk legend Sharon Shannon as well as performing at various charity events and showcases across Kent.

 2013 saw the band support some major artists such as Beverley Craven and the legendary Albert Hammond.
 In April Seasick Steve’s tour manager saw the band support Albert Hammond and was so impressed that he invited the trio to record their debut album at his midlands based Studio, The Highbury Studios, which is famous for producing hit albums from artist such as Duran Duran, UB40, Fine Young Cannibals, Steven Tin Tin Duffy, Everything But The Girl and Kodaline to name but a few.
 The album was finished off in Kent in 2014 and features guest appearances by Liam Genockey from Steeleye Span, Colin Gibson who played with the Shirley Bassey band and Jamie Crompton former guitarist with Suzi Quatro and drummer for Wishbone Ash.